OxfordHCC/solid-dtou/README.md

 Perennial DToU, on SoLiD
 ======

-This repo is a meta-repo for the work about Perennial Data Terms of Use, particularly the paper *Perennial Semantic Data Terms of Use for Decentralized Web* accepted by the Web Conference (WWW) 2024, [DOI 10.1145/3589334.364563](https://doi.org/10.1145/3589334.36456311).
+This repo is a meta-repo for the work about Perennial Data Terms of Use, particularly the paper *Perennial Semantic Data Terms of Use for Decentralized Web* accepted by International World Wide Web Conference (WWW) 2024, [DOI 10.1145/3589334.364563](https://doi.org/10.1145/3589334.36456311).

 The work is performed at the [EWADA Project](https://ewada.ox.ac.uk/) at University of Oxford.

 ## Paper resources